 In severe cases of preeclampsia, the individual may receive IV medication to control their blood pressure and prevent seizures.

 When someone has carpal tunnel syndrome, the median nerve in the wrist is compressed, which causes pain in the hands and fingers.
-In most cases, people report that their fingers feel swollen but that they cannot actually see any swelling.
+In

 Some other symptoms of carpal tunnel syndrome include:

 - numbness in the index and middle fingers

 - tingling during the day and night

 A doctor may recommend the following carpal tunnel treatments:

 - avoiding activities that trigger pain

 - trying alternative therapies, such as acupuncture

 Bursitis occurs when the bursa inflames.
 Bursae are small, fluid-filled sacs that sit between bones, tendons, and muscles.
 Bursitis can develop anywhere in the body, including the fingers, but common areas of inflammation tend to be in the hips, elbows, and knees.